 The unemployment rate in the fourth quarter, due to be released tomorrow by the institute, probably rose to 26 percent, according to the median of 10 estimates in a Bloomberg survey.
 In the U.K., where the unemployment rate is 7.7 percent, jobless claims unexpectedly fell in December, the Office for National Statistics said today.

 Hernandez Sonseca is one of three members of his university class now working at the same salad bar.
 His colleague Pablo Medina Martin came to London in January 2012 and ran down his savings during a month-long job hunt.
 He cleared tables and unloaded deliveries at a McDonald’s Corp.
-(MCD) restaurant in east London before moving to the salad bar in May.
+(MCD:US) restaurant in east London before moving to the salad bar in May.

 “When I went to university, I never thought I’d end up working in a McDonald’s,” said Medina Martin.
 “In Spain, the staff in McDonald’s tends to be from South America, Ecuador, Colombia, the immigrants.
 Here in London, we’ve realized we’re the ones who are the immigrants.”